Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Algorithm

 This paper focuses on a special case, i.e., Markov VCG with linear function approximation named \texttt{VCG-LinMDP}, as shown in Algorithm \ref{algorithm:LMVL}.
-Then, the associated Exploration phase in implemented in Algorithm \ref{algorithm:L1} and the Exploitation phase is implemented in Algorithms \ref{algorithm:L3} and \ref{algorithm:L4}, where we adopt LSVI with linear function approximation.
-In particular, Algorithms \ref{algorithm:L3} and \ref{algorithm:L4} are the Planning and Policy Evaluation subroutines respectively.
-As shown in Algorithm \ref{algorithm:LMVL}, there are multiple hyper-parameters as input argument.
-Specifically, $\zeta_1$ is the hyper-parameter to control the overall learning strategy of \texttt{VCG-LinMDP}.
-The option \texttt{ETC} indicates the \emph{explore-then-commit} strategy, where we only exploit the data generated during the exploration phase. \texttt{EWC} indicates \emph{explore-while-commit} strategy, where we learn by the data generated not only during the exploration but also in the exploitation phase.
-The options $\texttt{OPT}$ and $\texttt{PES}$ for the hyper-parameters $\zeta_2$ and $\zeta_3$ refer to optimistic and pessimistic exploitation approaches respectively.
-Moreover, the hyper-parameter $\fR$ controls whether the input reward function is $R=\sum_{i=0}^{n}r_{i}$ or $R^{-i}=\sum_{j=0,j\neq i}^{n}r_{j}$.
+The associated exploration phase is implemented in Algorithm \ref{algorithm:L1}, and the exploitation phase is implemented in Algorithms \ref{algorithm:L3} and \ref{algorithm:L4}, where we adopt LSVI with linear function approximation.
+In particular, Algorithms \ref{algorithm:L3} and \ref{algorithm:L4} are the planning and policy evaluation subroutines respectively.
+As we can see from the overall framework, learning the price requires both planning to learn a fictitious policy (the function $F_t^{-1}$) and function evaluation on the learned policy $G_t^{-i}$ in order to estimate the price, necessitating the inclusion of both Algorithm~\ref{algorithm:L3} and Algorithm~\ref{algorithm:L4}.

+As shown in Algorithm \ref{algorithm:LMVL}, there are multiple hyper-parameters.
+Specifically, $\zeta_1$ controls the overall learning strategy of \texttt{VCG-LinMDP} with options \texttt{ETC} and \texttt{EWC}.
+The option \texttt{ETC} indicates the \emph{explore-then-commit} strategy, where we exploit using only the data generated during the exploration phase. \texttt{EWC} indicates \emph{explore-while-commit} strategy, where we exploit using data generated during both the exploration phase and the exploitation phase.
+The options $\texttt{OPT}$ and $\texttt{PES}$ for the hyper-parameters $\zeta_2$ and $\zeta_3$ refer to optimistic and pessimistic exploitation approaches respectively, which control the trade-off between the seller's and the agents' utilities.
+Finally, for Algorithms~\ref{algorithm:L3} and~\ref{algorithm:L4}, the hyper-parameter $\fR$ controls whether the input reward function is $R$ or $R^{-i}$.
+In these algorithms, for abbreviation, we denote by $r_{i,h}^k(s_h^k,a_h^k):=r_{i,h}(s_h^k,a_h^k;\omega_h^k)$ the reward collected at step $h$ of time $k$ in the exploration phase and by $r_{i,h}^t(s_h^t,a_h^t):=r_{i,h}(s_h^t,a_h^t;\omega_h^t)$ a reward collected at step $h$ of time $t$ in the exploitation phase, where $\omega_h^k$ and $\omega_h^t$ represent the randomness in the reward observation.

+\begin{remark} We remark that in our proposed algorithms in Section \ref{sec:alg}, with a slight abuse of notation, we do not require the reports of the rewards to be truthful when setting $\fR = R$ or $\fR = R^{-i}$.
+One can think of $R$ and $R^{-i}$ as input arguments if no specific discussion on truthfulness is involved.
+The rewards in the algorithms can be either truthful or untruthful.
+Whether the rewards are needed to be truthful or not will be explicitly highlighted in our theoretical results and the associated proofs. \end{remark}